 Best Interest of Child Standard

-The first thing to understand is that the Colorado legislative encourage via the statute that in most circumstances, it is in the best interest of all parties to encourage frequent and continuing contact between each parent and the child after the parties have separated.
-This means that there is a presumption that both parents should have time with the child and that both parents would share the responsibilities and decision-making of raising the child.
-Although this may not be possible in all cases, it certainly should be considered in most cases.
+The first thing to understand is that the Colorado legislative encourage in most circumstances, it is in the best interest of all parties to encourage frequent and continuing contact between each parent and the child after the parties have separated.
+Lawyers know that this means that there is a presumption in Denver that both parents should have time with the child and that both parents should share the responsibilities and decision-making of raising the child.

 - the wishes of the child’s parents as to parenting time